WC4B/craft-sib-contact-form/README.md

 In adition to this this plugin has additional settings and logic to handle talking to the [Send In Blue API](https://developers.sendinblue.com/).
 This plugin lets you add contacts to your SendInBlue contact lists and add those contacts to mailing lists.

-# Configuring craft-sib-contact-form
+# Configuring sib-contact-form-integration

 ## CMS Settings
-Within the craft CMS, go to the settings page and click on the `craft-sib-contact-form` settings.
+Within the craft CMS, go to the settings page and click on the `sib-contact-form-integration` settings.
 From here you can add your Send In Blue API Key as `SIB API Key` and the newsletter list ID's comma separated within the `SIB Lists` textbox.

 ## Custom Logic

 To add custom logic the plugin has extended the `afterValidate` and `beforeSend` event hooks from  original [craftcms/contact-form](https://github.com/craftcms/contact-form).

-To use the following event hooks add them to a `craft-sib-contact-form.php` file in your projects `/config` directory.
+To use the following event hooks add them to a `sib-contact-form-integration.php` file in your projects `/config` directory.

-e.g. `my-project/config/craft-sib-contact-form.php`
+e.g. `my-project/config/sib-contact-form-integration.php`

 ### afterValidate
 The plugin has the original `afterValidate` but uses the plugins namespacing.